• Blog

-This post was written by Rhonda Wasserman
+Written by Rhonda Wasserman

-Original post by Ashley Berges
+Original content by Ashley Berges

 Should you say it or not?
 Sometimes things are better left unsaid.
 However, sometimes it is just the opposite.
 There are times when it is important to speak up, such as after a major argument or when ending a long-term relationship or friendship.
 We need to understand and measure what are the things we need to speak up about and what are the things we can let go of, otherwise known as the regret quotient.